Last Updated: 3/23/22

 I cleaned the pond out on 3/13/11 and moved in nine wood frog egg masses from the 153 gallon pond.
 I added two Melatho snails and two black ramshorn snails on 4/28/11.

 I cleaned the pond out on 3/6/12.
 There were about a dozen wood frog eggs masses in the pond or added to the pond.
-The pond contains a few Melantho and ramshorn snails and a lot of pond snails.
-On 3/14/12, when I cleaned the 153 gallon pond, I found a salamander on the bottom.
+The pond contained a few Melantho and ramshorn snails and a lot of pond snails.
+On 3/14/12, when I cleaned the 153 gallon pond, I found a newt on the bottom.
 I put her in the 50 gallon pond.

 All plants were removed in early 2000 and about 7 pieces of the Mrs. Perry D. Slocum lotus from my main pond were planted into this pond on 3/6/00.
 The lotus sent up a bud in August of 2000.